ranwala/scanbot-cordova-vuejs-example/README.md

 # scanbot-cordova-vuejs-example

-This project will guide you to
+This project will guide you:-

  1. How to import cordova sdk.
  2. How to initialize scanbot cordova SDK.
  3. How to Scan a barcode using Barcode Scanner feature.